USU Software: Expansion and restructuring

 In spring 2018, the subsidiary USU AG changed its legal form and has operated as USU GmbH since 28 March.
 Also in 2018, USU restructured its business areas and established the Unymira division, which focuses on the digitalisation of business processes in service and combined the offerings of the four previously independent USU divisions: BIG Social Media, Business Solutions, KCenter, and UnitB Technology.
 On 28 January 2021, the group announced that all subsidiaries would be united under the common USU umbrella brand.

 To strengthen the distribution of its software applications in Asia, USU founded the company USU GK in Tokyo in autumn 2021.
 The following year, USU consolidated its IT management offerings into a new cloud portal.

 Recent developments

 In April 2023, USU Technology GmbH and USU Solutions GmbH were merged into the sister company USU GmbH.

 One year later, in March 2024, the company announced that a delisting was planned; this came into effect on 2 July 2024.
 On 1 October 2024, Thoma Bravo, a US software investment company, announced the acquisition of a majority stake in the USU product business (USU GmbH).

 The consulting business was transferred to USU Digital Consulting GmbH by means of a spin-off.
+Since January 2026 the company operates under the name puntus GmbH.

 In March 2025, USU Software AG acquired Saas management company Saasmetrix.

 To expand its international activities in the field of AI-based knowledge management, USU acquired the French provider Mayday SAS in September 2025, which specializes in the use of artificial intelligence in customer service.